Desk with Laptop, Calculator, Files and small model of house with epc colours

 A rating of 100A would mean the property had been modelled to be cost-neutral in terms of energy use - energy bills therefore being zero.

-The previous rating was a combined assessment of this property and an annexe built mostly to standard building control requirements, therefore weighting that rating down so we could not compare directly with a previous rating, however it was pleasantly better than the combined rating.
+The previous rating was a combined assessment of this property and an annexe built mostly to standard building regulation requirements, therefore weighting that rating down.